yexiang-aws/nixl/docs/BackendGuide.md

 ## Comparing two plugins as an example

 NIXL UCX plugin provides networking across different nodes, while GDS plugin provides storage access.
-Moreover, UCX plugin sets all of the “supports” flags, while GDS only has the supportsLocal flag set.
-The reason being UCX requires a progress thread and provides notifications, and can do transfers within an Agent, for instance from GPU to CPU, and across Agents.
-Therefore, it should implement all of the methods mentioned previously.
+UCX plugin sets all of the “supports” flags, while GDS only has the supportsLocal flag set.
+The reason being UCX is a network plugin that should support inter-agent communication and notifications, and it also supports intra-agent transfers, for instance from GPU to CPU.

 However, for NIXL storage backends, there is no need to run a NIXL agent on a remote storage node.
 Instead, a distributed storage client on the local agent talks to the remote distributed storage, and therefore from NIXL agent point of view for all storage, whether local or remote, it has to talk to this local storage client.
 In other words, all the transfers are loopback to the agent itself.
-For the current use case, there is no need for notifications within the same agent, or a progress thread either.
+For the current use case, there is no need for notifications within the same agent.

 Moreover, the GDS plugin does not require a local connection to itself, so it returns SUCCESS for connect and disconnect, and for loadLocal simply returns back the input pointer as its output.
 The only 6 remaining methods that it has to implement are: